Canner/WrenAI/wren-ui/README.md

 Step 4.
 Start wren-ui from source code refer to [Start wren-ui from source code](#Start-wren-ui-from-source-code) section to start wren-ui from source code.

+Step 5.
+(Optional) Develop other modules along with wren-ui As mentioned above, you can use docker-compose to start other modules.
+The same applies when developing other modules.
+From the perspective of wren-ui, if you want to develop other modules at the same time, you can stop the container then spin up the module from the source code.
+Refer to the README.md or CONTRIBUTION.md file the module for starting the module from the source code.

 ## FAQ
 ### Can I have multiple project at the same time in Wren AI?
 We currently do not support multiple projects in Wren AI.
 You can only have one project at a time.